canonical/penpot-operator/docs/how-to/upgrade.md

 Additional information can be found about backing up in the [PostgreSQL charm's documentation](https://canonical-charmed-postgresql.readthedocs-hosted.com/16/how-to/back-up-and-restore/).

-Then you can upgrade the Penpot charm:
+Then upgrade the Penpot charm to the latest revision:

 ```bash
 juju refresh penpot